questionlp/mastodon-podcast-bot/README.md

 Starting with version 1.0, the script supports using either an `.env` environment file to store configuration information for a single feed or a `feeds.json` JSON file to store configuration information for multiple feeds.

-The application will automatically create the SQLite3 database if one does not already exist.
+The script will automatically create the SQLite3 database if one does not already exist.

 ### Mastodon Credentials and Authentication